langfordw/GPT-Summarizer/README.md

 ## Usage

 1. Select the text you want to summarize
-2. Right-click and select "GPT-Summarize" from the context menu
-3. Use the slider to adjust the length of the summary
+2. Click the plugin icon and click "Summarize"
-4. The summarized text will be displayed in a pop-up window or replaced on the page
+3. The summarized text will be displayed in a pop-up window

 ## Dependencies